Frank Schoonover: Career

-Schoonover became part of what would be known as the Brandywine School when he opted to study art rather than the ministry.
+Schoonover became part of what would be known as the Brandywine School when he opted to study art rather than ministry.
 A prolific contributor to books and magazines during the early twentieth century, the so-called "Golden Age of Illustration", he illustrated stories as diverse as Clarence Mulford's Hopalong Cassidy stories and Edgar Rice Burroughs's A Princess of Mars.
-In 1918 and 1919, he produced a series of paintings along with Gayle Porter Hoskins illustrating the American forces in the First World War for a series of souvenir prints published in the Ladies Home Journal.
+In 1918 and 1919, he produced a series of paintings along with Gayle Porter Hoskins illustrating the American forces in World War I for a series of souvenir prints published in the Ladies Home Journal.
 Over the course of his career, he made more than 5,000 paintings, many of which were influenced by his travels and the people he met.

 Schoonover helped to organize what is now the Delaware Art Museum and was chairman of the fundraising committee charged with acquiring works by Howard Pyle.
 In his later years he restored paintings including some by Pyle and turned to easel paintings of the Brandywine and Delaware landscapes.
-He also gave art lessons, established a small art school in his studio, designed stained glass windows, and dabbled in science fiction art (illustrating Edgar Rice Burroughs’ A Princess of Mars), he was known locally as the “Dean of Delaware Artists.”
+He also gave art lessons, established a small art school in his studio, designed stained glass windows, and dabbled in science fiction art (illustrating Edgar Rice Burroughs' A Princess of Mars), he was known locally as the "Dean of Delaware Artists".